SneakyPeet/whats-that-function/_functions/clojure.core/identity.md

 date: 2023-03-28 00:00:00
 ---

-**Identity!** A function that takes what you give it, and just gives it back.
+A function that takes what you give it, and just gives it back.

 * Give it a string, get the same string
 * Give it a hash-map, get the same hash-map